 - Leadership in Digital Health.

 - Champion of Digital Health.

 - Strategic Boundary Spanner in Digital Health.

-- o Technologist in digital health
+- Technologist in digital health

 - Research in Digital Health.

 - Manager and Admin in Digital Heath.

 - Executive Leadership in digital health.

+Qualitative and

+Quantitative data

+record in ePortfolio

+- System generates

+graphic representation

-Qualitative and Quantitative data record in ePortfolio - System generates graphic representation of performance across domains.
+of performance across

+domains.

-Researcher.
-Reflective tool and discussion with Teacher. supervisor to discuss outcomes of project for sign off.
-Manager and Admin.
-Supervisor ranks performance in domains and for roles and provides Executive. qualitative comment on learner performance.
+- Reflective tool and discussion with supervisor to discuss outcomes of project for sign off. - Supervisor ranks performance in domains and for roles and provides qualitative comment on learner performance.